ubuvoid/writings/april/thrift.md

-# The April Fools Paper: Thrift, Proto, and the Making of the Modern Cloud.
+# The April Fools Paper.

+### Thrift, Proto, and the Making of the Modern Cloud.

 *Originally posted 2022/04/02*